roqua/autovar/README.md

 The `use_varsoc` argument determines whether VAR lag order selection criteria should be employed to restrict the search space for VAR models.
 When `use_varsoc` is `FALSE`, all lags from 1 to `lag_max` are searched.

 The `use_pperron` argument determines whether the Phillips-Perron test should be used to determine whether trend variables should be included in the models.
-When `use_pperron` is `FALSE`, all models will be evaluated both with and without trend variables.
-Trend variables are specified using the `order_by` function.
+When `use_pperron` is `FALSE`, all models will be evaluated both with and without the trend variable.
+The trend variable is specified using the `order_by` function.

+The `include_squared_trend` argument determines whether the square of the trend is included if the trend is included for a model.
+The trend variable is specified using the `order_by` function.

 #### Results